-Just so you know, this is the final part of a series recapping the entire runDisney Dark Side Weekend, so be sure to check it out from the beginning to read about the Expo, 5k, and 10k, too.
+Just so you know, this is the final part of a series recapping the all four runDisney Star Wars races, so be sure to check it out from the beginning to read about the Expo, 5k, and 10k, too.

 2:00 am came really early.
 But it really wasn’t as bad as I’d expected.
+With the other Star Wars races behind me, I was used to it.
 I got up, gathered my stuff, and made it to the bus in plenty of time.
 I ate my cookie, drank my Frap, and made chit-chat.

 We were all feeling the early mornings, so there wasn’t nearly as much energy as there had been the previous two days.
 But don’t worry — it was still there.